Hydrology-IFH/weekly_streamflow_sensitivities/README.md

-## Seasonal and elevation-dependent patterns of weekly streamflow sensitivities to climatic variability in alpine catchments
+## Streamflow sensitivity regimes of alpine catchments

 *Note that the manuscript has not been reviewed yet.*

 This repository contains
-- code to calculate sensitivities,
+- code to calculate weekly sensitivities and their dependence on catchment properties,
 - resulting weekly sensitivities and additional information,
-- and code to visualize results.
+- code to visualize results.